David Holt (politician): Oklahoma State senate

-In 2017, Holt was named "OKCityan of the Year".
-In 2018, he announced his candidacy for mayor of Oklahoma City.
+In 2017, he announced his candidacy for mayor of Oklahoma City.

 Holt was elected mayor on February 13, 2018, defeating Taylor Neighbors and Randall Smith in a nonpartisan race.
-Numerous prominent elected Republicans and Democrats endorsed him, including four Oklahoma governors of both parties.
 Holt was sworn in as mayor on April 10.
-He asked Willa Johnson, the first female African American member of the Oklahoma City Council, to administer his oath of office.
-That day, he relocated the pictures of former mayors from the mayoral conference room and replaced them with pictures of Oklahoma City kids representing the city's demographics among young people, who he said were 60% nonwhite.
 He resigned from the state senate before taking office.
 At the time of his swearing-in, Holt was 39 years and one month old, making him Oklahoma City's youngest mayor since 1923 and the youngest mayor of a U.S. city over 500,000, as well as Oklahoma City's first Native American mayor.
-Carrying a unifying message of "One OKC", Holt's stated priorities upon taking office were to upgrade core services, continue improvements in quality of life, improve public education, and incorporate the diversity of the city into decision-making.

 In 2019, Holt and city leaders opened the city's new streetcar system, a project funded by MAPS 3.